FDA temporarily suspends order banning Juul cigarettes - NewsBreak

 FDA temporarily suspends order banning Juul cigarettes

-WASHINGTON -- The Food and Drug Administration issued an administrative stay Tuesday on the order it issued last month for vaping company Juul to pull its electronic cigarettes from the market.
+WASHINGTON [AP] — The Food and Drug Administration issued an administrative stay Tuesday on the order it issued last month for vaping company Juul to pull its electronic cigarettes from the market.

 The agency said on Twitter that the stay temporarily suspends the marketing denial order while it conducts further review, but does not rescind it.